dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 Nearly all OS come with a set of utilities or applications like text editors, calculators, maintenance tools and so on.

 * **Libraries**
-Libraries are collections of programming functions that provice critical services.
+Libraries are collections of programming functions that provide critical services.
 They are used by nearly all programs.
-Normaly it will only be programmers that will need to work with them directly.
+Normally it will only be programmers that will need to work with them directly.

 * **Productivity programs**
 These would be programs like web browsers, word processors and similar.
 Most users will use computers to work with this kind of programs.
 This kind of programs are technically independent of the OS, but sometimes they are related to a specific one.
 For example, Microsoft Office on Windows.
 Although programs can be available for more than one OS they will vary due to the different OS and GUIs.